DigitaleGesellschaft/jekyll-theme-conference/README.md

 ## Design

 The design is based on [Bootstrap 5](http://getbootstrap.com) and is easily expandable.
 It uses [Bootstrap Icons](https://icons.getbootstrap.com/) icons and [Leaflet](https://leafletjs.com/) for maps.
+The theme includes automatic dark mode support that adapts to the user's system preferences.

 ### CSS Bundle